Tips for Cleaning Your AC System

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These components are also referred to as condenser coils and transfer heat away from your unit.
+Then run the vacuum to gently clean the metallic fins.
+These pieces are also called condenser coils and transfer heat away from your equipment.

 You need to be cautious with these delicate coils.
-Bent or crumpled fins can impact efficiency.
+Bent or crinkled fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten bent fins.
-You can also get a fin comb from an appliance parts store.
-A pro from Farnell Heating & Air Conditioning Inc should fix extensive damage.
+Use a butter knife to adjust misshapen fins.
+You can also buy a fin comb from an appliance part website.
+A pro from Farnell Heating & Air Conditioning Inc should take care of extensive damage.

 4. Clean the Inside

-After removing the fan, fish out leaves and other yard litter.
-Then clean the inside of the system with a wet sponge.
+After removing the fan, pull out leaves and other yard waste.
+Then clean the inside of the equipment with a wet sponge.

 The only coil cleaner you should use is water.
-Use light pressure from a hose nozzle to rinse the fins, directing water from the inside out.
-Replace the fan once you’re completed.
+Use light pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Replace the fan once you’re finished.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not running like it should, give us a call at 251-471-2674.
+You can now restore power and turn your air conditioner back on.
+If it’s not running properly, give us a call at 251-471-2674.

 Related: Air Conditioner Service: Pay a Little Now, Save Later